-Central Dike is designed to be able to be raised to El.
+The Central Dike foundation is designed and built to be able to raise the infrastructure to El.
 150 m and the final crest elevation is subject to review by AEM.
-The completed crest length is approximately 900 m.
+The actual completed crest length is approximately 900 m.

 References to key documents for the design and construction of Central Dike are presented in Table 3-14.
 Table 3-15 summarizes the main highlights of Central Dike.